Suicide Postvention – Crisis Response Summary

 Listen First – Let them lead.
 Do not project your emotions onto them.
 Allow them the opportunity to communicate what their feelings are.

-Let them Lead and Find Words – Allow people to process through their emotions in their own words and on their own time.
+Let them Lead and Find Words – Allow people to process their emotions in their own words and on their own time.

 Ease Guilt – Speak of Qadr or Divine Power.
 Remind them that sometimes we do not have answers, but we can grieve and heal without the answers.